Skip to main content

 The winner will be awarded $1,500 and second place will receive $500.
 First and second-prize winners will also be inscribed into the commemorative wall in RAVEN’s office.

-The deadline for entries for the Harmony Environmental Essay Prize is Jul 1, 2025.
+The deadline for entries for the Harmony Environmental Essay Prize is August 4th, 2025.
 Submissions open Mar 17, 2025.
-All Masters and professional program (Law, Med, etc.) students are eligible.
+All Master’s and professional programs (Law, Med, etc.) students are eligible.

 2024 Harmony Essay Prize Winners!